 Enjoy!

-This may seem like something you can do yourself, but again, you’re saving time by having them take care of everyting.
+This may seem like something you can do yourself, but again, you’re saving time by having them take care of everything.

 You can only get so far promoting your content on your social media, eventually you will need to expand to a more broad audience.

-What a promotional agency can help you with is taking the content you want shared and showcasing it to a wider audience.
-Uploading to tube sites with proper titles and tags as well as watermarking your content to ensure people know where to find more.
+A promotional agency can help you with taking the content you want to share and showcasing it to a wider audience.
+Uploading to tube sites with proper titles and tags and watermarking your content to ensure people know where to find more.

 Once again, not something out of the realm of you learning how to do and accomplishing yourself.
 What you’re paying for is them knowing where to promote you, their connections, created and built audiences, and their creativity with descriptions.